Tapashan/2D-Collision-Simulation/README.md

 ## Physics Concepts

 - Conservation of Momentum
-- Conservation of Kinetic Energy
+- Conservation of Kinetic Energy(approximately conserved; small numerical errors may arise due to the Euler integration method)
 - Elastic Collisions
-- Vector Mechanics
 - Newton's Laws of Motion

+## Numerical Concepts

+- Euler method is used for frame by frame mathematical calculation for position and velocity of each particle in the simulation.

 ## Technologies Used